networknext/next/docs/source/introduction.rst

 Sick and tired of players getting bad network performance when they play your game?

-Getting random network problems once a month that you can't do anything about?
+Random network problems once a month that you can't do anything about?

 We can help!